-The general procedure for adjusting tracking is to input 0.000V into the SMR's Freq jack and also into a VCO.
+The general procedure for adjusting tracking is to input 1.00V into the SMR's Freq jack and also into a VCO.
 Keep Freq nudge knobs at 0% (this is important!).
+Clear all transpositions.
+Enter Custom Scale mode.
 Pick a note that's fairly low in pitch (perhaps A2/110Hz).
 Tune the VCO to this low note, and rotate the SMR so that it's also playing that note.
-Now enter Custom Scale mode and adjust the SMR's pitch offset using slider 6, so that it's in tune with the low note on the VCO.
+Now adjust the SMR's pitch offset using slider 6, so that it's in tune with the low note on the VCO.
 Next, apply 2.00V or perhaps 3.00V or 4.00V to both the VCO and the SMR.
 Adjust the SMR's tracking response using slider 5 so that it's in tune with the VCO.
 Repeat if necessary at different voltages.